WGL-2024/WGL_repo_2024/AP-protocol.md

 ### Simulation commands

-Below are documented the commands that can be exchanged between the SC and any type of node (drone, client, server):
+Below are documented the commands that can be exchanged between the **SC and any type of node** (drone, client, server):

 - **SC -> Node (any)**

   - `Crash`: This commands makes a node crash.
 Upon receiving this command, the node’s thread should return as soon as possible.
 The last thing the node should do is to confirm that it is terminating by sending a Crash command to the SC.
-(Possible idea, other proposal are accepted).
   - `AddChannel(NodeId, Sender<Packet>)`: This command tells a node to add a new **edge** to the node with id `NodeId` and to use the provided `Sender<Packet>` channel to communicate with it.
 Since we are assuming bidirectional communication, this command must be used **two times** (i.e. to add the edge from `A` to `B`, we must add the `Sender from A to B` and the `Sender from B to A`).
   - `RemoveChannel(NodeId)`: This command tells a node to remove the edge to the node with id `NodeId`.
 Since we are assuming bidirectional communication, this command must be used **two times** (i.e. to remove the edge from `A` to `B`, we must remove the `Sender from A to B` and the `Sender from B to A`).